ekim1707/widowsite/README.md

 # Widowsite

-This is a project I completed as a practice tool on the side of learning React.
+This is a project I completed as a practice tool to help learn React.
 I did this one on my own with the help of various Udemy lectures.

 ## Video Link
 [Widowsite](https://youtu.be/fxX90aPSra8)